Lucyjpjones/lj-fscr/testing.md

 **2. View a list of products**

-I created a 'products' page including a list of all products, displaying product image, name, price, and rating, with the option to select an individual card for more details.
+I created a 'products' page including a list of all products, displaying product image, name, colour, price, and rating, with the option to select an individual card for more details.

 <img src="media/us-2.png">

 **3. View a list of programmes**

-I created a 'programmes' page including a list of all programmes, displaying product image, name,price, and rating, with the option to select an individual card for more details.
+I created a 'programmes' page including a list of all programmes, displaying programme image, name, price, and rating, with the option to select an individual card for more details.

 <img src="media/us-3.png">

 **4. View a specific category of products or programmes**

 I added a filter option to both the products and programmes page giving users the ability to quickly find what they are searching for.

 `(More specific details on this in user story 17)`

 **5. View individual product details**

-Each individual product page displays the products description, price, available sizes, product image and rating.
-There is also the ability to add to bag or redirect back to the products page.
+Each individual product page displays the products image, name, colour, price, rating, description and available sizes.
+There is also a quantity selector, the ability to add a product to bag or redirect back to the products page.

 <img src="media/us-4.png">

 **6. View individual programme details**

-Each individual programme page displays the programmes description, price, available sizes, programme image and rating.
-There is also the ability to add to bag or redirect back to the programmes page.
+Each individual programme page displays the programme image, name, price, rating, description, what's included and reviews.
+There is also a quantity selector, the ability to add a programme to bag or redirect back to the programmes page.

 <img src="media/us-5.png">